-Clerkenwell murder probe after woman, 19, found dead
+Clerkenwell murder probe after woman, 19, dies

 - Published

-A murder investigation has begun after a teenage woman was found dead in central London.
+A murder investigation has begun after a teenage woman died at a student halls in central London.

-The woman, believed to be aged 19, was found with serious injuries at a residential property in Sebastian Street, Clerkenwell, at about 05:10 GMT on Saturday.
+The woman, believed to be aged 19, was found with serious injuries at student accommodation block Arbour House in Sebastian Street, Clerkenwell, at about 05:10 GMT on Saturday.

 She was later pronounced dead at the scene, the Met Police said.